jacobparry/weather_umbrella/README.md

     - Run `asdf current` to confirm that the correct versions are set for the repo.
 ````

-- Once everything is set up and cloded:
+- Once everything is set up and running:

   - Run `mix test`.
-The tests are all passing for me.
+The tests are all passing for me, as of right now.
+They'll probably fail for you because I noticed the values change, and I'm testing against the live API here.
+I know I know, shame on me.
+I should write the tests to use the mocks, but which I did do.
+It is split between live and mocked.
   - Inspect the logic, and tests that wrote

     - Main logic found.
 There are other files, but these contain most of the meat.